 Understanding Direct Response

-Direct response occurs when an advertisement leads to a website conversion without the consumer leaving the website.
+Direct response occurs when an advertisement leads to a website conversion without the consumer leaving the website over a pred-defined length of tim.
 Direct response conversion is unusual, particularly in prospecting campaigns, but represents an ideal scenario for campaign efficiency.

 Choosing the Ideal Attribution Window

-The ideal attribution window should be based upon the average consumer conversion lifecycle length, the conversion rate of the client’s website and the amount of different touchpoints, formats and device contribute to the average conversion.
-Some clients may know much of this information, but those who don’t can use existing market data to begin to test for this information prior to the launch of a campaign and then optimize their campaign once sufficient data has been collected.
-To choose an ideal attribution window for a given advertising channel, a client must consider all of their advertising efforts on other channels to understand how consumer behavior may differ based on context.
+The ideal attribution window should be based upon the average consumer conversion lifecycle length, the conversion rate of the advertiser’s website and the amount of different touchpoints, formats and devices contribute to the average conversion.
+Some advertisers may know much of this information, but those who don’t can use existing market data to begin to test for this information prior to the launch of a campaign and then optimize their campaign once sufficient data has been collected.
+To choose an ideal attribution window for a given advertising channel, an advertiser should consider all of their advertising efforts on other channels.